zoreslavs/Leaderboard/README.md

 ## Notes
 - Popup scales for all screen sizes
-- Uses 'PopupNames.Leaderboard' for key
+- Uses `PopupNames.Leaderboard` for key
 - Avatars cached in-memory
 - Clean async, no editor-only code